janaSunrise/overflow-discord-bot/README.md

 #### Postgres

 You need a postgres database configured locally to run this bot.
-If you haven't done that yet, take a look at the official documentation from EDB[The company behind PG-SQL] [here](https://www.postgresql.org/docs/13/tutorial-install.html)
+If you haven't done that yet, take a look at the official documentation from EDB (The company behind postgres) [here](https://www.postgresql.org/docs/13/tutorial-install.html)

 Once your done, create the databases and users accordingly, and configure it in `.env` as said in the future steps.